-- Dance Swing to lots of different types of music.
-For example, 40’s Big Band, 50’s Rock n’ Roll, pop, country, hip-hop, fast or slow.
+- You can dance Swing to lots of different types of music.
+For example, 40’s Big Band, 50’s Rock n’ Roll, pop, country, hip-hop, fast, or slow.
 For this reason, it’s one of the most versatile dances you can do.

 - Swing dancing can be a great workout.
 As a result, the more you dance, the fitter you’ll be.

 - You don’t need much space to dance Swing.
 Therefore, it is a terrific choice for small crowded dance floors.

 - Feel free to express yourself – sassy, stylish, or sexy – it’s all good.

 - Above all, you don’t have to kill yourself to do a good Swing.
 Different Swing rhythms let you move as much or as little as you like.